 Theobroma Cacao, my nemesis and my kryptonite.
 Who doesn’t love chocolates, at least the good ones?
 I LOVE chocolates.
 So, couple of years back I took interest in learning the art of chocolates and did a lot of on line research plus book reading.
 But then, there is only so much one can learn from these resources.
 There is nothing like hands-on experience, witnessing trained professionals work methodologically and share their wealth of knowledge gained over decades.
 Hence, I opted to do a course in the ‘Art of Chocolates’ from Le Cordon Bleu, San Francisco.
 I’ll be sharing some of the chocolatey things I learned in LCB.

-Winter begins in December.
-Wind chill.
+Winter begins in November/ December.
+Wind chills.
 Frosty mornings.
 Frigid temperatures.
 Naked plants and trees.
 Heavy clothes.
 Dampness and darkness.
 Large gas bills.
 These are some of the not so pleasant things.

 Mulled wine and warm cider.
 Soups and breads.
 Christmas.
 Baking fruit cakes and Christmas pudding.
 Christmas tree and nativity decoration.
 Ornaments and icicle lights.
 Buche de Noel and candy canes.
 Hymns and carols.
 Santa and the fire place.
 Poinsettias and pine trees.
 A brand new year and few carried over un-kept resolutions.
 These are some of the pleasant things.